Primordial Black Holes from CDM Isocurvature Perturbations: Isocurvature constraints from Primordial Black Holes

 \section{Isocurvature constraints from Primordial Black Holes}

 The technique developed in \S\ref{sec:collapse} allows the present day PBH abundance to be computed for given initial CDM isocurvature fluctuations.
 We can now invert this procedure and map observational constraints on PBH abundances to constraints on the amplitude of primordial isocurvature.
-We assume throughout that the CDM fluctuations are gaussian.
+We assume in obtaining these constraints that the CDM isocurvature fluctuations are Gaussian\footnote{As discussed in Ref.~\cite{Domenech:2021and}, the isocurvature perturbation must by definition satisfy a positive-energy bound $S(0)(\vec{x}) \geq -1$.
+It must also have zero mean.
+To allow for regions of large $S(0)(\vec{x}) \gg 1$, most of the universe should therefore have $S(0)(\vec{x})=-1$ and be devoid of CDM.
+While this highly non-Gaussian distribution does not impact our local perturbation matching procedure, it can effect the abundance of large $S$ regions relative to a Gaussian.
+Whether this change enhances or suppresses the PBH abundance depends on the specific distribution for $S$, and therefore we present here Gaussian results as simply a first estimate.}.
 The initial smoothed CDM variance $\sigma_c(R,\itime)^2$ in terms of the final PBH abundance $\fPBH(R)$ is, in the $\sigma_c(R,\itime) \gg 1$ and $\kR\gg\keq$ limits,

 where $\fMD^{-1}$ is the inverse function of the PBH abundance for adiabatic fluctuations in matter domination $\fMD$.

 Measurements of the PBH abundance are performed at a given mass as $\fPBH(M)$.
 Neglecting accretion, the mass $M$ of the PBH produced by a given isocurvature fluctuation obeys Eq.~\eqref{eq:MtoR}, depending not only on the scale $R$ of the perturbation but also on the amplitude of the perturbation $\sigma_c(R,\itime)$.
 The scale probed by measurements at a given mass $M$ is therefore